 UVM Extension's Agricultural Engineer Chris Callahan shares simple approaches to ergonomics - the practice of designing and arranging the things we use so that we interact with them efficiently and safely -- that can make a big difference to everyone.

-Written by Kimberly Williams-Brackett.
-Analyze the article Money Doesn’t Always Matter, Low Cost Ways to Increase the Longevity of Southern Idaho’s Hispanic Agricultural Employees while looking at…
+This article by Kimberly Williams-Brackett provides further analysis of the the research presented in Money Doesn’t Always Matter, Low Cost Ways to Increase the Longevity of Southern Idaho’s Hispanic Agricultural Employees while considering surveys and findings from the past 10 years.

 This web page includes fact sheets, webinar recordings and other materials related to COVID-19 labor management topics.
 Topics include FAQs for H-2A Employers and guidance for ag worker protection…